kscott7/kscott7/README.md

 ### Hey, I'm Kieron 👋

+A designer with a passion for problem solving, process and building an open, inclusive web.
+I currently work as a Senior Product Designer at FreeAgent.

 <!--
 **kscott7/kscott7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.